 Some milk constituents such as vitamin D, proteins, calcium, CLA, butyrate, saturated fatty acids may be responsible for observed prospective effects while contaminants such as pesticides, estrogen, and IGF-1 may be responsible for harmful effects .

-Clearly science is divided and milk’s effects remain rather confusing in the literature so it remains very controversial beverage.
+Clearly, science is divided and milk’s effects remain rather confusing in the literature so it remains very controversial beverage.
 Drinking it in moderation should not cause any major harm besides it provides all the essential nutrients.
 It is even considered a superb, inexpensive and effective post-workout recovery drink.
 Many bodybuilders even swear by GOMAD (Gallon of Milk A Day) or LOSAD (Litre of Skim a Day).
-Even though estrogen content is worrying, there was no observed adverse effects in competitive athletes drinking 1 liter after workout.
+Even though estrogen content is worrying, there were no observed adverse effects in competitive athletes drinking 1 litre after a workout.
 Furthermore, growing children that do not drink cow’s milk have worse bone health, more fractures and even higher BMI.
-Nevertheless, children are very susceptible to even extremely small doses of estrogen and observed raise in plasma estrogens in some studies is concerning – to say the least.
-Therefore, more well conducted, large-scale, long-term experimental clinical trials are URGENTLY needed to clarify the impact of hormones and other contaminants on human health.
+Nevertheless, children are very susceptible to even extremely small doses of estrogen and observed a rise in plasma estrogens in some studies is concerning – to say the least.
+Therefore, more well-conducted, large-scale, long-term experimental clinical trials are URGENTLY needed to clarify the impact of hormones and other contaminants on human health.

-Many studies were excluded from this review as they were funded by dairy company or by other dairy related associations.
+Many studies were excluded from this review as they were funded by a dairy company or by other dairy-related associations.

 - https://www.cancercouncil.com.au/1958/cancer-prevention/diet-exercise/nutrition-diet/fruit-vegetables/dairy-foods-and-cancer/ – Retrieved 1.1.2017